Starting the Body Program

 Cash pay is always an option if:

-You want medication quickly and are interested in compounded semaglutide (which is $450 per month and is not covered by insurance).
+• You want to receive your medication quickly and are interested in compounded semaglutide (which is $299 per month and is not covered by insurance).

-Branded GLP-1 medications like Ozempic and Wegovy typically cost between $900–$1,500 per month of treatment when not covered by insurance.
-Drug manufacturers may provide savings cards to help reduce costs.
+These costs do not include the monthly Body membership fee of $145/mo.
+There are savings cards that branded GLP-1 drug manufacturers may provide to help reduce costs.
 Each pharmacy may apply these savings cards differently, so your final costs can vary depending on where the medication is ultimately filled.

 Insurance Coverage for Branded GLP-1s & Out-of-Pocket Costs